fiorillo/tregex-semantic-tagger/README.txt

 This will still run all the preprocessing patterns, but not any of the other patterns in the instantiated-templates directory, so it goes a bit faster.

-4. test-word.sh: this is similar to test-pattern, but runs all the patterns that start with a specified word:
+5. test-word.sh: this is similar to test-pattern, but runs all the patterns that start with a specified word:

 $ script/test-word.sh able "they were able to go"

-5. test-prep.sh: essentially the same thing, but only runs the preprocessing scripts:
+6. test-prep.sh: essentially the same thing, but only runs the preprocessing scripts:

 $ script/test-prep.sh "they were able to go"

-6. parse.sh: just a shortcut for using the stanford parser to parse a text file.
+7. parse.sh: just a shortcut for using the stanford parser to parse a text file.

 $ script/parse.sh unparsed-file.txt

-III.
-TODO

-Matt Fiorillo 2012-05-20
+Matt Fiorillo 2012-07-22